-A product placement can basically happen in three main ways
+Product placement can basically happen in three main ways

 - The product placement can be arranged and a certain amount of the product can be given in kind from the company to the movie makers as compensation

 Considered to be the latest trend in advertising for displaying different products into movies, books, video games, etc., product placement has become a strong tool in the advertising world.
 However, the product placement technique has also raised a variety of opinions between its audience.

-Why product placement is not liked?
+Why Product Placement of Brand is not liked?

 Then, the obvious question would be, do sales from these companies, or of these products, actually increase after someone sees the film?
 According to statistics, it does in certain cases.
-Best example is people buying buying clothes as worn by the actors and actresses of the film.
+The best example is of product placement is when people buying clothes worn by the actors and actresses of the film.

 For example, when product placement in TV shows is done, then because the budget required is lesser than movies, the frequency of products being placed is higher.
-For example Big Brother in UK or Big boss in India.
+For example Big Brother in the UK or Big boss in India.
 The frequency of products is so high that the viewer gets irritated.

 In whatever way you put it, product placement can be considered a situational issue.
-When it is used in a way where you suddenly feel like you have been pushed into watching a commercial, it can be really frustrating as it pulls you out of the film.
+When the product placement is used in a way where you suddenly feel like you have been pushed into watching a commercial, it can be really frustrating as it pulls you out of the film.
 On the other hand, sometimes the product placement is used to make the scenes more realistic and to give life to the characters, so we can identify with them.

-Just like any other form of advertising, embedded marketing (another way to refer to product placement) has to comply with certain rules, mostly related to consumers protection laws.
-However, the regulation regarding this subject is not always clearly stated.
+Just like any other form of advertising, embedded marketing (another way to refer to product placement) has to comply with certain rules, mostly related to consumer protection laws.
+However, the regulation regarding the products subject is not always clearly stated.

-There are also specific prohibitions and controls depending on the category of products which are being promoted.
+There are also specific prohibitions and controls depending on the category of products that are being promoted.
 In Australia and India for example, product placement of cigarettes and alcohol is prohibited.

 At the end of the day, product placement can be interpreted both as good and as bad.
-An exaggerated product placement which doesn’t allow the audience to focus on the main action is disturbing and can have the exact opposite desired effect.
+An exaggerated product placement that doesn’t allow the audience to focus on the main action is disturbing and can have the exact opposite desired effect.